Mooqita/worklearn/README.md

 Now make yourself a drink.
 This command will download additional dependencies, build the environment, and deploy locally in about 10 beers time.

-When you see “App running at: http://localhost:3000” kiss your computer and go to http://localhost:3000 in your browser.
+When you see “App running at: http://0.0.0.0:3000” kiss your computer and go to http://0.0.0.0:3000 in your browser.
 Admin login credentials:

 + admin@mooqita-sfh.org
 + password

 Navigate around the app, create and register as an organization.
 Familiarize yourself and try to edit one of pages by opening up the _worklearn_ folder in your favorite editor and modifying one of the html pages in the  _views_ directory.
-Save the file you modified, refresh localhost, and find the change you made!
+Save the file you modified, refresh webpage, and find the change you made!

 When you’ve had enough use ctrl + c in your command prompt to gracefully stop and close the application.
 Quickly forcing the application to stop will result in sadness.